Northeastern-Electric-Racing/PM-Dashboard-v2/README.md

 The app is primarily for the benefit of Northeastern Electric Racing's Project Management Office, club leadership, and club members as a whole.
 For details, see [the full about page](https://github.com/Northeastern-Electric-Racing/PM-Dashboard-v2/blob/main/docs/About.md#about-the-project).

-## Deployment

-Deployment of the application is primarily handled by the repository admins.

-### Repositories

-There are two GitHub repositories for this project, [one is contributions](https://github.com/Northeastern-Electric-Racing/PM-Dashboard-v2), and the other is for deployment.

-The contribution repository is public and housed under the [Northeastern Electric Racing GitHub organization](https://github.com/Northeastern-Electric-Racing).

-### Netlify

-The web application is deployed via Netlify for both the front-end and the back-end.

 ## Project Setup Checklist

 The below table will help track various components of setting up this project and transitioning from [v1](https://github.com/Northeastern-Electric-Racing/PM-Dashboard-v1) to v2.